top of page

 OSLO

-Nordic light on water and stone – the Opera, Barcode, and Sørenga offer minimal forms, reflections, and calm spaces to read edges.
+Nordic light on water and stone – the Opera, Barcode, and Sørenga offer minimal forms, reflections, and calm spaces for reading edges.

 VIENNA

-Signed and numbered gallery-quality editions, printed on museum-grade fine-art paper by WhiteWall – available in selected sizes for modern interiors.
+Signed and numbered fine-art editions on museum-grade paper by WhiteWall – available in selected sizes.

 ON VIEW IN HAMBURG

-Selected works are currently on display at two locations in Hamburg.
-Quiet geometry, shadows, and minimal urban space – shown in curated gallery settings.
+Selected works are currently on view at two locations in Hamburg.
+Quiet geometries, shadow, and minimal urban space – presented within curated exhibition settings.

 Flughafenstraße 47